Make Your Own Kombucha

 - Mix it up during the second ferment by adding berries, shredded ginger or real fruit juice to your bottles/jars before filling with Kombucha (these are the jars without the SCOBY).

 - Don’t forget to repeat the recipe so you never run out!
 You will notice that your original SCOBY will have grown a new top layer.
-Separate the 2 and keep the new, top SCOBY.
+Separate the two and KEEP the NEW TOP SCOBY.
 Discard or give away the older, bottom SCOBY.
 Be sure to add about 1 cup of Kombucha to your new batch.